Tips & tricks for monitoring and maintaining elaborate networks

 With this in mind, the network and devices should be designed and installed with ease of maintenance in mind. if it is possible.
 Devices should be easy to remove and replace or inspect and the network cables and power cables should also; be hidden but easy to find in the scenario that something needs to be replaced.

-It is an all too common sight to discover that behind the shoot there is a profusion of threads like a red nest.
+It is an all-too-common sight to discover that behind the shoot there is a profusion of threads like a red nest.
 Although this is not the end of world, doesn't it make life easier when we want to monitor or replace an instrument or make a new connection to additional devices.
 Keep cables tied together and use cable and wire where possible to keep the installation clean, tidy and easy to manage.

 Apart from; n the physical layer and planning of the networks, it is also recommended; to have a couple of gateway devices installed that can provide you with network data.

-A NMEA 2000 to PC interface like Actisense NGT-1-USB is a perfect example of this.
+A NMEA 2000 to PC interfaces such as Actisense NGT-1-USB is a perfect example of this.
 The device can transfer all available NMEA 2000 data to a PC application that you can monitor, along with a list of all currently connected and powered devices on the backbone, and the SRC address + manufacturer information for the products.
 This makes it much easier to manage and monitor your network by providing a "live" insight into what is currently going on; your NMEA 2000 network.< /p>